ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

   - `p384_kyber768`
   - `p521_kyber1024`

-The hybrid Kyber algorithms is recommended by the Open Quantum Safe (OQS) project community.
+The hybrid algorithm is used based on guidance from the Open Quantum Safe (OQS) project community.
 For more information about the algorithm and its associated key sizes, see [Limitations and Security](https://github.com/open-quantum-safe/liboqs#limitations-and-security).
 {: note}